 This is one of those not-really-a-recipe recipes.
-You can substitute the spices, although I would stick with the cinnamon and cloves.
-Not only do those both have antibacterial properties, they also make this smell so good and taste more palatable (I’m not a big vodka drinker).
+You can substitute the spices, although I would still include the cinnamon and cloves.
+Not only do those both have antibacterial properties, they also make this smell so good and taste more palatable (I’m not a big vodka fan).
 Other spice options include rosemary or sage, also with antibacterial properties.
 Someone on my Facebook page suggested including neem tree in any form.
 Someone else on Instagram suggested adding myrrh and said it’s good for the gums.
 I’m not sure where to buy neem tree or myrrh but Google knows.

 - 1 cup vodka

 - 3 whole star anise